cyberdisarray/DiabolicUI/README.md

 ## Buy me a beer

-Making stuff like this takes a lot of time and effort, as this user interface as well as my other addons and interfaces are all one-man projects.
+Making addons and full UIs like mine takes a lot of time and effort, as they're all one-man projects.
 I do it because I love doing it, because I believe it makes the game better and more enjoyable.
-But still, a lot of hours is put into it.
+But still, a lot of hours are put into it.

-It is in no way required, since my addons always has been and always will be free and fully available to everybody without restrictions.
-But if you truly wish to support my hard work, a donation goes a long way!
-Because nothing is quite as motivating as beer money! :D
+Donations are in no way required, since my addons always has been and always will be free and fully available to everybody without restrictions.
+But if you truly wish to support my hard work, even the smallest contribution goes a long way!
+Because nothing is quite as motivating as beer money!

 * PayPal: [paypal@cogwerkz.org](https://www.paypal.com/cgi-bin/webscr?hosted_button_id=NYTWF68FKGLL6&item_name=DiabolicUI+%28By+Lars+Norberg%29&cmd=_s-xclick) (click to go straight to PayPal)
 * PayPal Me: [www.paypal.me/larsnorberg](https://www.paypal.me/larsnorberg)